-According to Claire Lerner, parenting resources director at Zero to Three, a national nonprofit organization promoting healthy development for infants and toddlers, “Getting the pincer grasp is one of the biggest keys to independence.
+Claire Lerner, Parenting Resources Director at Zero to Three, a National Nonprofit Organization promoting the healthy development of babies and toddlers, says, “Getting the pincer grasp is one of the biggest keys to independence.
 Eventually, a child will use this grasp to do essential things like feed and dress herself and brush her teeth.”
-MomJunction tells you how babies develop pincer grasp, and the activities and toys you can use to develop this skill in them.

 What Is Pincer Grasp?